DashelBaldwin/puzzle-study-lc/README.md

 # Lichess Puzzle Study Generator
-This work-in-progress tool creates and uploads puzzle study sets via the Lichess API, intended for use by chess improvers employing [the woodpecker method](/https://forwardchess.com/blog/what-is-the-woodpecker-method/).
+This is a tool that creates and uploads puzzle study sets via the Lichess API, intended for use by chess improvers employing [the woodpecker method](/https://forwardchess.com/blog/what-is-the-woodpecker-method/).

-While a proper UI is still being developed for this backend, a temporary UI has been created as a placeholder.
+While a proper UI is still being developed for this tool, a temporary UI has been created as a placeholder.
 This will allow you to access the tool's capabilities through a process that runs in the terminal.

 **Example:** https://lichess.org/study/xjipXf1Q/sdxsarb9